Paving the way for a world with autonomous vehicles

 The best way to do that?
 Ask the car.

-“You have a car that’s collecting a lot of information, and giving you a brief picture of what’s around it, so you can build and modify your cities or your infrastructure to reflect that,” Narayanan said.
+“You have a car that’s collecting a lot of information, and giving you a brief picture of what’s around it, so you can build and modify your cities or your infrastructure to reflect that,” Narayanan says.
 “The long term goal of our system is to have a connected architecture that can give you real-time information on the current traffic and pedestrian density.”

 There are also several potential spinoff applications.
-For example, Narayanan said they are working on getting the algorithm to recognize bicyclists who are wearing helmets, or to recognize specific cars as they go through intersections.
+For example, Narayanan says they are working on getting the algorithm to recognize bicyclists who are wearing helmets, or to recognize specific cars as they go through intersections.

 The system could also provide insight on human behavior.
 Currently, many insurance companies install devices on cars to track the driver’s behavior — how fast you’re going, how hard you brake — and determine the cost of the driver’s insurance.

-“This can be version two of that,” Narayanan said.
+“This can be version two of that,” Narayanan says.
 “You need more in-depth information on when these things happen.
 Then you can tell if someone’s an overly cautious driver and is at a greater risk.”

-“This is something new that, in my knowledge, has not been done a lot before,” he said.
+“This is something new that, in my knowledge, has not been done a lot before,” he says.
 “There really hasn’t been research on using data, not just from your cameras but from other sensors within the car, and combining that to build a bigger picture.”

 Currently, the algorithms are able to identify objects after being trained with a data set of stock images.